Cadasta/cadasta-docs/en/13-change-log.md

 # Change Log

+## Update: July 24, 2017

+Images (and some text) updated to reflect new version of OpenDataKit (ODK) and the new project dashboard.

 ## Update: May 16, 2017

 Added information about how to use the QGIS Plugin.
 This page is still in development.